get543/linux-beginner-guide/README.md

 Free swap memory

 # `install.sh`
-To install a lot of apps that I use
+To install a lot of apps that I use on a daily basis

 # `ytdlp.sh`
 Config to download video from youtube